Connect with others who understand.

 What Is Osteoporosis?

-Throughout life, bones are constantly remodeled – broken down and rebuilt.
+Throughout life, bones are constantly remodeled — broken down and rebuilt.
 When we are young, we tend to build bone at a faster rate.
-Our bones are densest around age 30.
+Our bones are densest around age 30 and after that, the bone density slowly lowers.
 As we age, lowered hormone levels and other changes slow the rate of bone formation, and we lose bone faster than we build it.
+As long as we try to maintain an active life and exercise frequently, our maximum bone density will be higher.
 Osteoporosis makes bones less dense and more porous and delicate.
-A fall, even a cough or a sneeze, may be enough to cause a fracture in someone with advanced osteoporosis.
+In someone with advanced osteoporosis, bones can be so weak that even a simple fall, cough, or sneeze can cause a fracture.

 The History of Osteoporosis

-Throughout most of history, weak bones and bone fractures from osteoporosis were assumed to be a normal biological part of aging, like greying hair and wrinkles.
-Physicians noticed that women were more likely to experience bone fractures, but they did not identify the reason for this risk factor.
-For example, when a pair of German doctors observed elderly patients in 1882, they suggested that “women tripping over their long skirts” caused osteoporotic bone fractures.
+Throughout history, weak bones and bone fractures from osteoporosis were assumed to be a normal biological part of aging, like graying hair and wrinkles.
+Per an article in Clinical Orthopaedics and Related Research, physicians noticed that women were more likely to experience bone fractures.

-Osteoporosis is Greek for "porous bones."
-The term osteoporosis was first coined by American physician Fuller Albright, who described osteoporosis as a postmenopausal hormonal deficiency.
+Osteoporosis is Greek for porous bones.
+The term “osteoporosis” was first coined by American physician Fuller Albright, who described osteoporosis as a postmenopausal hormonal deficiency.
 In 1942, Albright led a team of researchers in testing estrogen hormone replacement therapy in women with osteoporosis.
-Estrogen showed a slight improvement in strengthening bones, but researchers concluded that osteoporosis is irreversible.
+Estrogen showed a slight improvement in strengthening bones, but researchers concluded that osteoporosis can’t be reversed.

-In the 21st century, researchers launched a new era of treatments that can lower the risk for fracture in people with osteoporosis.
-Bisphosphonates such as Alendronate and Risedronate, the hormone Calcitonin, and the newer biologic drug Prolia (Denosumab) were found to help prevent the breakdown of bone and preserve bone density.
-Hormone-based treatments Forteo (Teriparatide) and Tymlos (Abaloparatide) stimulate the body to build up the bones.
+In the 21st century, researchers introduced new treatments that help lower the risk of fractures for people with osteoporosis.
+Bisphosphonates such as alendronic acid (Alendronate) and risendronic acid (Risedronate), the hormone calcitonin, and the newer biologic drug denosumab (Prolia) were found to help prevent the breakdown of bone and preserve bone density.
+Hormone-based treatments teriparatide (Forteo) and abaloparatide (Tymlos) stimulate the body to build up the bones.
 Many new treatments for osteoporosis are in the development pipeline today.

 How Common Is Osteoporosis?

 Osteoporosis is extremely common, especially in people over 50.
-Approximately half of women and one quarter of men over 50 are estimated to have osteoporosis, putting them at risk for fractures.
+Research from the National Osteoporosis Foundation has found that approximately half of women and one-quarter of men over 50 are estimated to have osteoporosis, putting them at risk for fractures.

 How Does Osteoporosis Progress?

 Osteoporosis is not a fatal condition.
-Most people with osteoporosis life a normal lifespan and die of the same things most people die of: heart disease, cancer, lung disease, Alzheimer’s, etc. However, some studies indicate that fractures – especially hip fractures – caused by osteoporosis can contribute to a shortened life expectancy.
+Most people with osteoporosis live a normal lifespan and die from the same things most people die from such as heart disease, cancer, lung disease, Alzheimer’s disease, etc. Some studies from The FASEB Journal, which features research reviewed by specialists in the field, suggest that fractures — especially hip fractures — caused by osteoporosis can contribute to a shortened life expectancy.
+This effect is particularly noted in men.
 Evidence shows that treating osteoporosis lowers the risk of a shortened life span.

 Doctors diagnose osteoporosis by scanning your bones to measure bone mineral density.
-The most common type of scan to measure bone mineral density is dual-energy X-ray absorptiometry, or DXA.
+The most common type of scan to measure bone mineral density is dual-energy X-ray absorptiometry (DXA).

 Learn more about the process of diagnosing osteoporosis.

 Osteoporosis does not usually cause any symptoms before the first fracture occurs.
-Fractures can lead to chronic pain, loss of height, posture deformity, and mobility problems.
+Fractures can lead to long-term pain, loss of height, posture deformity, and mobility problems.

 Learn more about osteoporosis symptoms.

-There are several classes of medications that work by preventing the breakdown of bone and encouraging the formation of new bone.
-Good nutrition, exercise, and supplementation with calcium and vitamin D can help support healthy bones.
-Spinal surgery can help some people with spinal fractures due to osteoporosis.
+Good nutrition, exercise, and calcium and vitamin D supplements can help support healthy bones.
+Spinal surgery can help some people with spinal fractures caused by osteoporosis.

 Learn more about osteoporosis treatments.